krippilippa/matchagig-frontend/README.md

 2. **Job Description**: Paste the job description text and/or enter a JD hash
 3. **Upload Resumes**: Select multiple PDF files
 4. **Process**: Click "Run Match" to process resumes
+5. **Extraction**: System automatically extracts structured data from resumes in ranked order
-5. **Evaluate**: Click on candidates to view PDFs and get AI-powered assessments
+6. **Evaluate**: Click on candidates to view PDFs and get AI-powered assessments
-6. **Chat**: Use the chat interface for interactive candidate evaluation
+7. **Chat**: Use the chat interface for interactive candidate evaluation

+## Resume Extraction

+The system automatically extracts structured data from resumes using AI:

+- **Sequential Processing**: Resumes are processed one by one in semantic ranking order
+- **Smart State Tracking**: Only processes resumes that haven't been extracted yet
+- **Data Storage**: Extracted data is stored locally in IndexedDB for offline access
+- **Progress Tracking**: Each resume gets an extraction status (pending, extracted, failed)
+- **Cost Efficient**: Processing stops when users leave the page

+### Extraction Data Structure

+Each resume gets structured data including:
+- Basic information (name, email, phone, location)
+- Professional summary
+- Work experience with achievements and technologies
+- Education and certifications
+- Skills categorized by type
+- Projects and languages

 ## Dependencies